Resource management (computing): Resource contention

+In computer science, resource contention refers to a conflict that arises when multiple entities attempt to access a shared resource, like random access memory, disk storage, cache memory, internal buses, or external network devices.

 Memory management

 Memory can be treated as a resource, but memory management is usually considered separately, primarily because memory allocation and deallocation is significantly more frequent than acquisition and release of other resources, such as file handles.
 Memory managed by an external system has similarities to both (internal) memory management (since it is memory) and resource management (since it is managed by an external system).
 Examples include memory managed via native code and used from Java (via Java Native Interface); and objects in the Document Object Model (DOM), used from JavaScript.
 In both these cases, the memory manager (garbage collector) of the runtime environment (virtual machine) is unable to manage the external memory (there is no shared memory management), and thus the external memory is treated as a resource, and managed analogously.
 However, cycles between systems (JavaScript referring to the DOM, referring back to JavaScript) can make management difficult or impossible.